Xylitol teeth-whitening gum leaves breath fresh

 Studies have shown that people who chew specialty xylitol-based gum tend to develop fewer cavities than those who prefer gum sweetened with fructose.

 Oral care experts simply recommend using these products in moderation and keeping xylitol away from dogs and cats, since research has shown that the substance may be harmful to pets.
-However, xylitol is all-natural, harvested from hardwood trees, which may also make it appropriate for other dental treatments.
+However, xylitol is a naturally derived compound, harvested from hardwood trees, which may also make it appropriate for other dental treatments.

 For instance, a study appearing in the journal Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology and Endodontology found that a probiotics-xylitol solution freshened breath over a period of several weeks.